jwheat/rncouchdbtest/README.md

 ### My Problem

-PouchDB is working and talking to my local CouchDB server, when the app runs, I can edit documents from Fauxton and the changes are reflexted immediately in my app.
+PouchDB is working and talking to my local CouchDB server, when the app runs, I can edit documents from Fauxton and the changes are reflected immediately in my app.

 The problem is that the rest of the app (my custom tabs, and bottom tabs) are non-responsive for about 30 seconds.
 I imagine some timeout eventually occurs, at which point I can change screens.
 If I go back to the Home screen (with the session list) I get the nasy red error - EventEmitter memory leak detected error message.